corytheboyd/blog/src/content/blog/o-internet-of-mine.md

 None-the-fucking-less, other people keep forcing their shit out directly into the fan.
 It's... embarrasing.
 I don't get how people go to lunch on Monday with Hank, when we ALLLLL saw the abosolute flaming dumpster of a post he made on LinedIn about "returning to office is GOOD for autonomy."
 Shut the FUCK up, Hank.

 So anyway.
 Fuck it.
-What MORE harm can I possibly do by shitting my own aful trash into the internet.
-Maybe MY shit will become THE shit.
+What MORE harm can I possibly do by shitting my own awful trash into the internet.
+Maybe MY shit will become THE shit... hahahahaha.
 Maybe my shit will like, land on top of some other speck of shit and like, loosten it up, making it slightly easier to clean off all of our collective shit later.

 So now you know, this is what I feel like adding Content to the Internet.
 Yet another defacation sprinkler, blasting fecal matter onto the wall.